abhinav-e-p-b/Smart-Parking-App/README.md

 ### Using a `.env` file

-Create a `.env` file in the project root (never commit this to version control):
+Create `.env` in the project root (never commit this file to version control):

 ```dotenv
 ENTRY_CAMERA=rtsp://admin:yourpassword@192.168.1.100:554/stream1